 Sorting Inherited Jewelry

-Most clients just want to know which pieces are valuable, if any, and from there we proceed to next steps.
-Depending on the type of pieces in the collection, I can make recommendations regarding distribution to family by value, redesigning for better use, donation to charity, or possible scenarios for liquidation.
+Most clients just want to know which pieces are valuable.
+If desired, we can proceed to next steps.
+Depending on the type of pieces in the collection, I can make recommendations regarding distribution to family by value, appraising, redesigning for better use, donation to charity, or possible scenarios for liquidation.

 Contact me if you need assistance sorting your inherited jewelry.